Sheffugees/asylumjourney/README.md

 ### Testing the API Documentation

 Dredd (https://github.com/apiaryio/dredd) can be used to test that the API matches the documentation.
 This needs to be installed with npm:

 ```
 npm install
 ```

 and then run with

 ```
 ./node_modules/.bin/dredd
 ```

 It runs the `AppBundle\Command\FixturesCommand` to set up the test data, so any additional data can be added there.

 ## Getting Started

 Needs composer for package management, see installation instructions at https://getcomposer.org/doc/00-intro.md

 There is no developer environment (e.g. Vagrant) at the moment, requires PHP 5.6+ and Mysql.
+There's half-hearted `Dockerfile` which sort-of works to get the right PHP version - but you're on your own for the database.

 The Mysql username, password and database can be set in the `app/config/parameters.yml` file (this file is not kept in version control so local parameters can be safely added to it)